pmsipilot/user-ssh-keys-cookbook/README.md

 ## Databag

-The databag is an `Hash` with usernames as keys.
+The databag is a `Hash` with usernames as keys.
 Each user can have a list of keypairs (as an `Array`).
-A keypais is described as follow:
+A keypair is described as follow:

 | Key    | Type   | Default | Description                |
 | :------|:------ | :------ | :------------------------- |